Vladislavs Fjodorovs

-Vladislavs Fjodorovs (born 27 September 1996) is a Latvian international footballer who plays for FS Metta/Latvijas Universitāte, as a left winger.
+Vladislavs Fjodorovs (born 27 September 1996) is a Latvian professional footballer who plays as a left winger.

 Club career

 Born in Daugavpils, Fjodorovs has played club football for Ventspils II, BFC Daugavpils, Lech Poznań II and FS METTA/Latvijas Universitāte.

 Fjodorovs signed with Riga FC for the 2019 season for one year.

 International career

 After playing for the Latvian youth teams from under-17 to under-21 levels, he made his senior international debut for the Latvia in 2018.